 I originally wrote this recipe for keto stuffed peppers for my first cookbook, The Everyday Ketogenic Kitchen.

-The goal of that book was to provide a well-rounded guide to keto cooking and baking for the everyday cook.
-I wanted people to see that keto need not be difficult or intimidating.
+The goal of that book is to provide a well-rounded guide to keto cooking and baking for the everyday cook.
+I want people to see that keto need not be difficult or intimidating.
 And that with a little ingenuity, you can still enjoy all your old favorite flavors.

 So including some sort of keto lasagna recipe was paramount.
 But I wanted it to also be simple and accessible, without having to purchase specialty ingredients or make some sort of keto pasta.